mathdigilab/mathdigilab.github.io/index.md

 ---

-> **Mathdigilab** is being restructured and will be served specifically for Math Exams and Resources.
-I Recommend trying out Collaborative learning sessions and mock tests on [ClayLearn](https://claylearn.tech)
+> **Mathdigilab** is being restructured and will be served specifically for Career Guides, Math Exams and Resources.
+I Recommend exploring various areas of mathematics and appreciate its applicabity in Computer science, Data Science, & Quantitative Finance.

 ---